 I wore these shorts in this post about our Florida trip.

 These are my go-to maternity jeans when I want to be a little more put together.
 They have a bit more structure and quite flattering (as far as maternity jeans go).
 I really like them but I am always really happy to take them off.
 If you’re willing to sacrifice a bit of comfort for style, try these.
+They only have a few sizes left but if they have your size, they’re a great price right now!

 These buttery soft shirts were a favorite pre-pregnancy but the tunic style has been a staple since my first trimester.
 They’re on a huge sale right now and I recommend these if you’re pregnant or not.
 These would also be great post partum.